-- Goal: To provide quality for a compact urban-scale transit-oriented development district that optimizes the benefits of the light rail investment and complements existing neighborhoods. - 1.
-Establish the East Main Transit Oriented Development (EM-TOD) area as a high quality, mixeduse neighborhood, distinct from and complementary to Downtown and providing a graceful transition from Downtown to adjacent residential neighborhoods.
+Goal: To develop regulations that provide for a compact urban-scale transit-oriented district that optimizes the benefits of the light rail investment and complements existing neighborhoods.

+- 1. Establish the East Main Transit Oriented Development (EM-TOD) area as a high quality, mixeduse neighborhood, distinct from and complementary to Downtown and providing a graceful transition from Downtown to adjacent residential neighborhoods.
 Within this area: - a.
-The area north of SE 6th Street is the primary TOD area and accommodate the greatest amount and intensity of development. - b.
+The area north of SE 6^{th} Street is the primary TOD area and accommodate the greatest amount and intensity of development. - b.
 The area south of SE 6th Street is the secondary TOD area, with mixed use TOD development at a lower scale development pattern, due to the increased distance from the transit station and environmental constraints. - c.
 The entire East Main TOD area should maintain a consistent high design quality. - 2.
-Promote a mix of housing, office, retail and hotel uses that create a vibrant active center during both daytime and evening hours.
+Promote a mix of housing, office, retail and hotel uses that create a vibrant active center during both daytime and evening hours. - 3.
+Ensure that land uses, parking and development patterns optimize transit use and access.

-- 3. Ensure that land uses, parking and development patterns optimize transit use and access. - 4.
-Provide housing for diverse household sizes and income levels and incentivize development of affordable housing consistent with the city's Affordable Housing Strategy. - 5.
-Establish a land use incentive system that offers additional floor area in exchange for affordable housing as a top priority, but and may also include other improvements and amenities that contribute to the public good.
+- Provide housing for diverse household sizes and income levels consistent with the city's Affordable Housing Strategy. - 5.
+Establish a land use incentive system that offers additional floor area in exchange for affordable housing as a top priority and may also include other improvements and amenities that contribute to the public good.